- DMS 6104

 Invited Contributions and/or Technical Reports

 Liao, D., Orser, B.J. and Riding, A.L.
 2017.
 "Canadian Federal Procurement As A Policy Lever to Support Innovation and SME Growth.
-Executive Summary", n/a, 2 pages.
+Executive Summary", May, 2 pages.

 Orser, B.J., Kassun-Mutch, P., Elliott, C. and Levine Ruben, R. 2016.
 "Strengthening Ontario through Women's Enterprise.
 Women Entrepreneurs Ontario (WEO) Collective Access", Women Entrepreneurs Ontario (WEO) Collective, n/a.